The Question Of Length

 How long should a blog post be?
 This is a common question most new bloggers worry and struggle with.

 This is also called word count.
-As most WordPress and other website creation tools generate a running total, the amount of words per blog post.
+As most WordPress and other website creation tools generate a running total, the number of words per blog post.

 Why do people worry about this so much?

 People often worry about this because they want traffic, and they want it now.
 Especially, new bloggers.
 They expect instant rewards for writing a blog post.
-This rarely happens for them, as they constantly check out their rankings.
-It’s so important in this stage, to just keep writing and moving forward.
+This rarely happens to them, as they continually check out their rankings.
+It’s so crucial at this stage, to just keep writing and moving forward.

 Who doesn’t love traffic?
-The more traffic the better, right?
+The more traffic, the better, right?
 Some people call this Google juice or Google love.
-As the higher your position in ranking, the more “Google love” you receive.
+As the higher your position in the ranking, the more “Google love” you receive.
 Traffic equates to potentially more income for our labors.
 So, it is no surprise that the new blogger often worries about the length of his posts–sometimes devoting countless hours to this.
-The length of a post is an important factor to consider though.
+The length of a post is an essential factor to consider though.

 A blog post can be any length.
 There is no perfect length.
 Some situations call for a short article while others favor an in-depth explanation.

-Are you suprised?
-A blog post length can be any size, as there is no one-size-fits all that applies to every post.
+Are you surprised?
+A blog post length can be any size, as there are no one-size-fits-all that applies to every post.
 Some topics may only need 500 words while others are a whopping 3000 words or even more.
 It just depends on the niche, audience, style, and subject.
-You don’t have to hit a mythical word count to be guaranteed a first page position in a search engine result.
+You don’t have to hit a mythical word count to be guaranteed a first-page position in a search engine result.
 It doesn’t work like that.
 There are other determining factors.

 General Guidelines For Length